Faster Geometric Algorithms via Dynamic Determinant Computation: Dynamic Determinant Computations

 \section{Dynamic Determinant Computations}

 In the \textit{dynamic determinant problem}, a $d\times d$ matrix $A$ is given.
 Allowing some preprocessing, we should be able to handle updates of elements of $A$ and return the current value of the determinant.
-We consider here only non-singular updates, \emph{i.e.}, updates that do not make $A$ singular.
-Let \((A)_i\) denote the $i$-th column of $A$, and $e_i$ the vector with $1$ in its $i$-th place and $0$ everywhere else.
+We consider here only non-singular updates, that is, updates that do not make $A$ singular.
+This assumption is sufficient for our method as we explain at the end of Section~\ref{sec:ch}.